-Decide on the number of bedrooms you want, the number of baths, the number of stories or levels you need, orientation (the direction in which home faces), utilities, the HVAC system (central heating and air conditioning, propane, gravity, floor, or wall), parking areas and a garage, and RV parking or boat storage.
+Decide on how much square footage you want, the number of baths, the number of stories or levels you need, the orientation (the direction in which home faces), the utilities, the HVAC system (central heating and air conditioning, propane, gravity, floor, or wall), parking areas and a garage, and RV parking or boat storage.

 Flooring often varies by room.
 Some of the most common options include carpeting, marble, wood, concrete, bamboo, stone, tile, laminate, cork, vinyl or linoleum, manufactured wood, and waterproof vinyl planks.

 Homebuyers often desire certain features in their kitchens, master bedrooms, baths, and dining rooms.
 A growing number of buyers prefer to have home energy features, including accessibility options.
 Some of these can be added later as a home improvement project, but the cost to do so can be extreme.